 -

-In the Capacity Settings section, configure Resource Type, Single Instance Specification, and Number of Instances.
+In the Capacity Settings section, set Resource Type, Single Instance Type, and Instances.

 -